amethyst/rustrogueliketutorial/book/src/chapter_5.md

 }
 ```

 If you run the example now (`cargo run`), it will show you just what the player can see.
 There's no memory, and performance is quite awful - but it's there and about right.
-TODO - SCREENSHOT

 It's clear that we're on the right track, but we need a more efficient way to do things.
 It would be nice if the player could remember the map as they see it, too.